What is content modeling

 As you’ll use the same set of two elements in both content types, you can make your work easier by using content type snippets.
 That way, you can reuse or extend them in one place.

-The great thing about Kontent is its reuse of content.
+The great thing about Kontent is its content reuse.
 Once you create a content type, it can be seamlessly reused and embedded as linked items or directly within rich text areas as components.
 Every content item can also have variants, which are usually used for translations.
 You never know if you don’t go international one day.

 Reusing vs. copying